steveklewis/cog-funcs/what_cogfuncs.md

 # What are Cognitive Functions?

+There are two questions involved when we ask, "What are Cognitive Functions?"
+The first concerns what they are as a whole and what they do, together.
+The second question involves what each of the eight Cognitive Functions does separately.
+To answer the first question, I would say that Cognitive Functions draw a picture of the map of the mind.
+We are not good at everything, and we have our favorite ways of thinkings and approaching the problems of life.
+That description of the mind makes up what Cognitive Functions are, as a whole.

+## What Does Each Cognitive Function Do?

-Many people have tried to define Jung's original Cognitive Functions with more familiar and easier terminology.
+Many people have tried to define Jung's eight original Cognitive Functions with more familiar and easier terminology.
 One example of this is Antonia Dodge and Joel Mark Witt from [Personality Hacker](https://personalityhacker.com/nicknames-for-8-jungian-cognitive-functions/).
 They use these definitions:

 * Introverted Sensing - "Memory"
 * Extraverted Sensing - "Sensation"